 Our location on the campus of El Camino Health provides CIRs with access to the clinicians, administrators and service providers at a strong community-based hospital.
 This allows our entrepreneurs to refine their understanding of care pathways and health care economics within a US hospital setting.

-Meet some of our current Companies-in-Residence and see what they have to say about what differentiates the Fogarty Innovation experience.
+Meet some of our current Companies-in-Development and see what they have to say about what differentiates the Fogarty Innovation experience.

 “This is full contact mentoring.”